mplewis/coaxist/docs/quick-start.md

 	--detach mplewis/coaxist:latest
 ```

-The `config` directory holds state – configs, databases, credentials, etc., and
+The `config` directory holds state – configs, databases, credentials – and is
-is fully transferrable between containers.
+fully transferrable between containers.
 The `transcode` directory holds
 temporary transcoded media files and can be safely mounted into a temp
 directory.